graeme-dougal/vendingMachine/README.md

 Project can be built from its root folder by executing the command `mvn clean test`

-This will compile the code and run the unit tests, compiled code and unit test results will are available in the /target folder
+This will compile the code and run the unit tests, compiled code and unit test results will be available in the /target folder

 ##Design
 The Vending machine provides a main interface class - `VendingMachine`.
 This provides the main interface to the vending machine via the following operations